yashaswimitta/mnist-classification/README.md

 ## Problem Statement and Dataset
 Digit classification and to verify the response for scanned handwritten images.

 The MNIST dataset is a collection of handwritten digits.
 The task is to classify a given image of a handwritten digit into one of 10 classes representing integer values from 0 to 9, inclusively.
 The dataset has a collection of 60,000 handwrittend digits of size 28 X 28.
-Here we build a convolutional neural network model that is able to classify to it's appropriate numerical value.
+Here we build a convolutional neural network model that is able to classify to it's appropriate numerical value
 ## Neural Network Model

 ![dl 3-1](https://github.com/yashaswimitta/mnist-classification/assets/94619247/b0890c9d-38da-40a7-a1a5-9e6e0e80c995)